nglod33/CMaze/README.md

 # CMaze
-Solves a given maze finding the fastest way through, assuming the entrance is at the top left and the exit at the bottom right
+Solves a given maze finding the fastest way through, assuming the entrance is at the top left and the exit at the bottom right.
+Sample maze will be included

-Maze must consist of ones and zeroes in this format
-0 0 0
-0 0 0
-0 0 0
-Maze can be as large as 5000 by 5000
+Flags:
+-i Filename : used for the input mazefile, else defaults to stdin -o Filename: used for output file, else defaults to stdout -d : flag to display the maze
+-s : flag to print how many steps in the optimal solution to the maze (if any) -p : flag to print the solved maze